 Note: All final search firm agreements must be approved by Human Resources and Procurement.
 The authorizing party must retain a copy of this contract.
 In addition, forward a copy of this agreement, completed and signed by the contractor and university representatives, along with all relevant attachments, to Denise Brown-Hart, Sr. Director of Talent, Division of Human Resources, 337 Pine Tree Road, Ithaca, NY 14850

 Before engaging a service provider, you must evaluate whether the individual or entity providing the service should be classified as an employee or an independent contractor (vendor), based upon IRS guidelines.
 The evaluation and classification must be performed before engaging an individual or entity to perform services, and before any services begin.

 2. Amendment to Independent Contractor/Consultant Agreement (PDF, 32 KB): Use this form to amend the original Independent Contractor/Consultant Agreement (e.g., extend dates, revise scope of work).

-I. Amendment to Professional Services Agreement (PDF, 85 KB): Use this form to amend the original Professional Services Agreement (e.g., extend dates, revise scope of work).
+3. Amendment to Professional Services Agreement (PDF, 85 KB): Use this form to amend the original Professional Services Agreement or the IT Professional Services Agreement (e.g., extend dates, revise scope of work).